-This technology is pretty useful for design and construction teams, because you can visualize the project without actually going to the job site, as well as having the opportunity to visualize clashes on real scale in coordination meetings during the design phase.
+This technology is pretty useful for design and construction teams because you can visualize the project without actually going to the job site, as well as having the opportunity to visualize clashes on a real scale in coordination meetings during the design phase.
 Also, it acts as a tool for training workers on specific tasks in a safe environment.

 On the other side, project owners get a sharp representation of what their investment will turn out to be.
 Moreover, they can make annotations, and comments on changes they want to make.